 I first stayed at The Merrion a few years ago on a short overnight passing through Dublin.
 With just one night in town I wanted to stay somewhere central that also felt homely and quintessentially Irish.
 The Merrion was the perfect choice.

 On this visit to Dublin I had a leisurely four days in the city and three nights to stay at The Merrion for a second time.
-Since my first visit the charm lives on, but much has changed with recent renovations to make this hotel the most luxurious in Ireland’s capital city, Dublin.
+Since my first visit the charm lives on and I wouldn’t want to stay anywhere else in Dublin.
+However much has changed with recent renovations to make this hotel the most luxurious in the city.

 Inside my Suite

-I arrived to The Merrion after a gruelling four hour drive in the sporadic rain from the West Coast of Ireland where I was previously staying at Ashford Castle.
+I arrived to The Merrion after a gruelling four hour drive in the sporadic rain from the West Coast.
+I had been staying at the unforgettable Ashford Castle.
 The rain had cleared and my legs wanted to do anything but sit, so I dropped off my rental car on the fringe of the city and walked the 30 minutes to reach the hotel.

 Each of the rooms at The Merrion are individually decorated but what surprised me more was the size of the rooms.
-Not only are the ceilings high (thanks to the hotel’s Georgian design), but the rooms are oversized and with huge floor to ceiling windows to make the most of the daylight.
-In summer the sun stays up until 9 or 10pm so believe me when I say you have plenty of time to explore the city!
+Not only are the ceilings high but the rooms are oversized with huge floor to ceiling windows.
+In summer the sun stays up until 10pm so believe me when I say you have plenty of time to explore the city!

 Exploring the City of Dublin

-After dropping my bags and making the most of the champagne that welcomed me, I swapped to my sneakers and began exploring Dublin on foot.
+After dropping my bags and making the most of the champagne that welcomed me, I began exploring Dublin on foot.
 This city is fun, vibrant and can be quite crowded in summer but the crowd just adds to the liveliness.